Frequently Asked Questions

 What will the weather be like during my visit?

-Check forecasts for different areas of these parks before you leave home to help you plan your trip.
+Check forecasts for different areas of the parks before you leave home to help you plan your trip.
 Bring the proper clothing, hiking, or camping gear for the area, elevation, and season of your visit.
 Check current conditions for details about different areas of the parks.

-When is shuttle service available?
+Is there a shuttle service available?

 Are the bears safe?
 Will I see them during my visit?

-These parks are home to several hundred black bears, but no grizzly bears.
+The parks are home to several hundred black bears, but no grizzly bears.
 If you'd like to see one, head out on park trails.
 Meadows are usually a good place to catch a glimpse of a bear.
 Bear incidents are extremely rare, though bears have been known to damage vehicles to get to food.
 To minimize thie risk of damage to your car, store your food properly, don't feed them, keep a safe distance, and pick up all trash.

 Are there any park features and facilities that are accessible?
 Is assistive listening equipment available for park films?